FIU Panthers football: Florida Atlantic

+NFL Hall of Famer Don Shula 1997.

 The Shula Bowl is the rivalry game against Florida Atlantic.
 It was first played in 2002, and has been played every year since then.
 The winner receives the Don Shula Award.
 The game and trophy are named after former Miami Dolphins head coach, Don Shula.
 The game is typically either in Boca Raton at Florida Atlantic University or University Park at Florida International University, though there have been meetings in other locations in the Miami metropolitan area.
 In total the two squads have met 17 times with Florida Atlantic holding a 16–5 lead as of the 2013 season conclusion.
 The 2005 game does not count with FIU having to vacate their victory due to NCAA violations and penalties.

 Future non-conference opponents

-Announced schedules as of March 12, 2025.
+Announced schedules as of may 7, 2026.